 The Board meets at least twice annually, and as and when necessary to address any specific significant matters that may arise.
 Dates of Board, Board Committee meetings and annual general meetings are scheduled in advance in consultation with all the Directors.
 To ensure Board and Board Committee meetings are held regularly with maximum Directors' participation, the Company's Constitution allows for telephone and video-conferencing meetings.
-The Board and Board Committees also approve transactions by way of written resolutions, which are circulated to the Board and Committee members together with all relevant information regarding the proposed resolutions/transactions.
+The Board and Board Committee resolutions, which are circulated to the Board and Committee members together with all relevant information regarding the proposed resolutions/transactions.